 What is Lot Links?
-The City of Dayton Lot Links Program uses Ohio Revised Code Sections 323.65-323.79, commonly referred to as R.E.A.P.
-(Real Estate Acquisition Process), and is a partnership between individual citizens or developers, the City of Dayton and Montgomery County.
-The program provides a vehicle for bringing abandoned tax delinquent property back into productive use via: 1) Acquisition of tax delinquent vacant lots by those seeking lots for yard or home expansion, building of garages, urban gardens, etc.; and 2) Acquisition of tax delinquent abandoned housing stock by those willing to perform the rehab work or demolition and new housing construction.
-Abandoned tax delinquent commercial properties may also be acquired via Lot Links.
+The Lot Links program is a partnership between individual citizens or developers, the City of Dayton and Montgomery County.
+The program provides a way of bringing abandoned tax-delinquent properties back into productive use via: 1) Acquisition of tax-delinquent vacant lots by those seeking lots for yard or home expansion, building of garages, urban gardens, etc.; and 2) Acquisition of tax-delinquent abandoned housing stock by those willing to perform rehab work or demolition/housing construction.
+Abandoned tax-delinquent commercial properties may also be acquired via Lot Links.

-How Does it Work?
-The interested applicant makes a $500 deposit and submits an application outlining what they plan to do with the property and where their resources will come from.
+How Does It Work?
+The applicant makes a deposit (currently $750) and submits an application outlining what they plan to do with the property and where their resources will come from.
 The City of Dayton confirms abandonment, approves (by ordinance) submission of a request to initiate a tax foreclosure to Montgomery County and takes possession of the property upon completion of the foreclosure case.
 Montgomery County removes all back taxes; the City of Dayton collects the remaining costs of the foreclosure from the applicant, and transfers ownership to the applicant as the end user.
-The average cost of a foreclosure is $2,000.
-The average time frame for the process is two years.
+The average cost of a foreclosure is $2,000 to $2500.
+The average time frame for the process is about 15 months.
 Deposits are refundable only if the tax foreclosure cannot legally be completed.
 Additional recorded information about the Lot Links program is available by calling 937-333-3775.

 Property must be in the City of Dayton and

 Property must be at least two years in arrears on taxes and

 Property cannot have had the tax lien sold and